muntasimulhaque/muntasimulhaque.github.io/_posts/2025-08-09-thick-titlebar-office-applications.md

 I tried many things and at last found a solution in the [Microsoft Tech Community website](https://techcommunity.microsoft.com/discussions/microsoft-365/thick-window-title-bar-in-office-365-applications/2980542/replies/4158320){:target="_blank"}, posted by a user named Rashid_Mehmood.

-This is the solution that worked for me.
-His solution is a registry hack.
-Just copy the code below in a text editor, maybe the default windows notepad, and save it as .reg file format, e.g. office.reg
+This worked for me.
+It's a registry hack.

+Just copy the code below in a text editor, maybe use the default windows notepad, and save it as .reg file format, e.g. office.reg

 ```
 Windows Registry Editor Version 5.00